natesanshreyas/simple-java/README.md

 ```

 The final `Hello World!` was added by me as the first line in `Application.java` (to ensure that I am indeed compiling the right thing).
-You can do call the rest API it by doing a `GET` on `localhost:8000/api/hello`, passing `admin`/`admin` in a basic authentication (otherwise it returns a 401).
+You can call the rest API by doing a `GET` on `localhost:8000/api/hello`, passing `admin`/`admin` in a basic authentication (otherwise it returns a 401).

 ### Notes